How to create a social media strategy

 A business plan sets out your future objectives and strategies for achieving them; a social media strategy does much the same.
 The difference is that a social media strategy focuses on how you plan to use online platforms specifically to help achieve our goals.

 As part of your business’s broader digital marketing strategy, your social media strategy should include:

 - the tactics you'll use to achieve them, and

 - how you'll measure your progress and success.

 If you’ve never created a social media strategy before, it’s a good idea to start with the following questions:

 - What do I want to achieve?
 The answer could be making more sales, reaching more customers, or just increasing awareness of your brand.

 - Which platforms should I be using?
 From Facebook to Instagram, TikTok to LinkedIn, there’s a lot to choose from.

 - Who will manage my social media advertising?
-You may choose to outsource your online marketing to digital experts, or have someone handle things in-house.
+You may choose to outsource your digital marketing to digital experts, or have someone handle things in-house.

 Do I really need a social media strategy?